 As we touched on above, most lenders in the UK are now more welcoming of those over 50 years of age applying for new mortgage finance.
 While most traditional mortgages are capital repayment (capital and interest repayments), interest-only mortgages might be available if there is some form of collateral.
 Therefore, you may be able to use investment assets or future pension fund payments to pay down the capital at the end of the mortgage term.
 However, most over 50s will still be looking towards capital repayment mortgages.

 But a standard mortgage is not the only available option for those over 50.
 You could find other options better suited for your specific financial situation.

 If you don’t find a standard mortgage suitable or you’re having trouble getting it, you could look into remortgaging as an option.
 Many over 50s may have significant equity in their property, and the required mortgage funding may be relatively low.
 Unfortunately, this has precluded many homeowners from remortgaging their properties to avoid a lender's standard variable rate, locking into significantly lower mortgage rates and saving money.

 Equity release/Home reversion scheme

 There are no monthly payments with a home reversion scheme because you have sold part of your property.
-You will be allowed to live in the property rent-free until the last homeowner dies or is transferred into long-term care.
+You will be allowed to live in the property rent-free until the last homeowner dies or moves into long-term care.
 At this point, the property would be sold, and the proceeds split on a per-share basis.
 If you lived into your 90s, you could potentially live in the property rent-free for more than 40 years.
 During this time, investment funds from the home reversion company would be tied up.

 Funds are borrowed against the property on what is described as an open-ended repayment basis.
 This means there is no set mortgage term for the loan.
-Upon the death of the final homeowner or move into full-time care, the property is sold, mortgage repaid, and the balance passed to the homeowner/their estate.
+Upon the death of the final homeowner or move into full-time care, the property is sold, the mortgage repaid, and the balance passed to the homeowner/their estate.